sderosiaux/golb/pages/2015-03-01-perfmatters/index.md

 - apply an inverted `transform` to put it back where it was
 - clear the transform style to trigger the animation

-## Fixed elements

-If we have a top header in fixed position on our website, we should consider putting it in its own layer.
-It often causes performance troubles easily fixable.

-Otherwise, scrolling the content below causes the element to be repainted each time.
-It's easily spottable with the `Show Paint Rectangle` toggle in the DevTools.

-## Chrome DevTools <3

-In Chrome DevTools, we can press `h` on an element to toggle its visibility.
-This avoids us to add an extra `display: none` manually.

-There is a special page when we want to record low-level events, when we are desperate: `chrome://tracing/`.

-There is an option to enable the *continuous painting mode*.
-Combined to the toggle element visibility trick, it can be used to see which element is causing a slowdown (by hiding some element here and there, and see if that's enhance performances).
-There is also a fps meter available, when we want some numbers, if we are not sure.

-## DocumentFragments

-When we want to append several items to the DOM, we should consider using `document.createFragment()`.

-It's available in all browsers since a while (jQuery uses it when we call `append()` with an array).
-We can use traditional DOM operations on a fragment (`appendChild`, style etc.).
-The browser won't do a thing.
-When it's complete, we can just append it to the DOM in one shot.

 ## Reading values from the DOM

 Calling `getComputedStyle(`) (or `.css()` in jQuery) is a bad idea.